shotakoyama/xiebt/README.md

 ```

 As for beta-random, 6.0 is used in Kiyono et al. 2019 (https://aclanthology.org/D19-1119.pdf) and 8.0 in Koyama et al. 2021 (https://aclanthology.org/2021.naacl-srw.16.pdf).
+So this example above is not a recommendation of back-translation.
+If you want to know the optimal condition of back-translation, you have to search it by yourself.